deniszh/proxysql_mysqlbinlog/libslave/README.md

 Compiling
 -------------------------------------------------------------------

-Create directory "build" in source tree, step into it and run "cmake .. -DCMAKE_BUILD_TYPE=Release".
+Create directory "build" in source tree, step into it and run "cmake ..".
 Then, if configure step is complete, run "make".

 Review and edit Logging.h and SlaveStats.h to interface the library to